Edificio London París

-Edificio London París (London Paris Building), also known as The Standard Life is a building located at the intersection of 18 de Julio Avenue and Río Negro in Centro, Montevideo, Uruguay.
+Edificio London París (London Paris Building), also known as The Standard Life, is a building located at the intersection of 18 de Julio Avenue and Río Negro in Central Montevideo, Uruguay.
 Built between 1905 and 1908 in an eclectic style, it has variously been ascribed to the design of British architect John Adams and Uruguayan Julián Masquelez.
 Between 1908 and 1966 it housed the department store London París.

 History

 Construction and design

 Standard Life commissioned the construction of a building on the corner of 18 de Julio Avenue and Río Negro in 1890.
 Construction began in 1905.
 The building was designed in an eclectic style, and was one of the first tall buildings in Montevideo when opened in 1908.
 It is topped by a narrow zinc, columned cupula supporting an Atlas figure, symbol of The Standard Life insurance company, which was at that time the largest in South America.
 The cupula is not accessible, lacking any stairs to this level.
 The three clocks that adorn the base of the dome are actually independent dials with a single central machine.